 If you’ve ever fantasized about someone “forcing” you to have sex, you’re in good company.
-According to sex educator and researcher Justin Lehmiller, a majority of people of all genders have fantasized about being ravished or “raped.”
+According to sex educator and researcher Justin Lehmiller, a majority of people of all genders have had “rape” or ravishment fantasies.
 But why?
 What causes this taboo thought in so many of us, myself included?

 A number of years ago, I had forced sex fantasies so frequently that they were bordering on an obsession.
-I planned to enact a CNC scene with someone I was seeing at the time, but after initially agreeing, he later backed out, telling me that only a sociopath would be interested in such a thing.
-Hurt but undeterred, I turned to Craigslist, but I was ultimately too scared to attempt CNC with someone I’d never met.
+I planned to enact a CNC scene with someone I was seeing at the time, but after initially agreeing, he later backed out.
+He told me that only a sociopath would be interested in such a thing.
+Hurt but undeterred, I turned to Craigslist, but I was ultimately too scared to attempt CNC with a stranger.
 Fortunately, it wasn’t long before I met Vagabond and my CNC dreams finally became reality.
 But I was nervous to even bring it up at first, given my kink shaming ex’s reaction.
 I knew I wasn’t a sociopath, but why did the idea of forced sex appeal to me so much?

 Three Main Theories

 There are a number of theories about why women, in particular, have erotic “rape” fantasies.
 Three of the most common ones are as follows:

 - Sexual blame avoidance.
 According to this theory, forced sex fantasies allow women to express their sexual desires without being blamed for them or being accused of being promiscuous.
 If women are “forced” to have sex, it’s beyond their control and they have nothing to feel guilty or bad about.

 - Sexual openness.
 In contrast to sexual blame avoidance, this explanation posits that fantasies about being forced to have sex are simply due to an open attitude toward a variety of sexual experiences and a lack of guilt or shame about sex.